List of immigration raids and arrests in the second Trump presidency

-Donald Trump's 2024 presidential campaign and subsequent presidential administration have emphasized the issue of immigration in the United States, with promises of mass deportation being a notable component of Trump's rhetoric.
+Donald Trump's 2024 presidential campaign and subsequent presidential administration have emphasized the issue of immigration in the United States, promising mass deportations.
 Trump and his administration have sought to increase federal coordination in immigration enforcement and remove obstacles to the deportation and removal of immigrants from the United States.
-This article is a list of immigration raids and arrests in the second Trump presidency, with a focus on raids that have received local or national news coverage.
+Shifts in enforcement have resulted in more aggressive, "showy sweeps" and violent confrontations compared to more targeted operations in past administrations.

 2025

 January

 On January 7, the day that the United States Congress certified Trump's election win, United States Border Patrol agents raided agricultural areas in Kern County, California, arresting 78 people.
 Border Patrol said it was targeting known criminals, but a subsequent investigation revealed that Customs and Border Protection (CBP) had no prior information about criminal records or immigration status for 77 of those arrested.

 On January 23, high-profile US Immigration and Customs Enforcement (ICE) raids occurred in Atlanta, Boston, Denver, Miami, New York City, Newark, Philadelphia, Seattle, and Washington, D.C., detaining 538 people.
-The mayor of Newark claimed that ICE raided a local establishment and detained illegal immigrants as well as citizens, including a veteran, without a warrant.
+The mayor of Newark claimed that ICE raided a local establishment and detained undocumented immigrants as well as citizens, including a veteran, without a warrant.

+On January 24, a 52 year old man was taken into ICE custody after being released from prison following the completion of his sentence stemming from a 2023 sexual assault.
+The man had entered the US legally in 1999.

+On January 27, eight Navajo citizens were lined up behind ICE vans and questioned for two hours during a raid on their worksite in Scottsdale, Arizona.
+One woman was eventually allowed to text her family, who sent copies of her identification that resulted in her release from ICE questioning.

-In the early morning of January 28, 2025, United States Secretary of Homeland Security Kristi Noem joined multiple federal law enforcement agencies, including ICE, to lead an immigration raid in New York City.
+In the early morning of January 28, United States secretary of homeland security Kristi Noem joined multiple federal law enforcement agencies, including ICE, to lead an immigration raid in New York City.
 Her department posted a video of the raid on X that showed an apparent arrest, later confirming the suspect was in custody on kidnapping, assault, and burglary charges with an outstanding warrant in Colorado.